Skip to main content

 Types of Dashi

 There are several types of dashi, each suited to different dishes.
-Understanding which to use will improve your Japanese cooking immediately.
+Understanding which to use will improve your Japanese cooking immediately - and a few of them are especially relevant when you start cooking for a baby.

 How to Make Awase Dashi

 This is the standard dashi recipe used in most Japanese home kitchens.
-It makes about 800ml of primary dashi (ichiban dashi), which is enough for 4 servings of miso soup or one batch of simmered dishes.
+It makes about 800ml of primary dashi (ichiban dashi), enough for four servings of miso soup or one batch of simmered dishes.
+The whole process takes about 30 minutes, most of which is hands-off.

 What You Need